claesmnyberg/logexecve/README.md

 	** No users set to log!
 ```

-We can also get a usage descrption with the -h option:
+We can also get a usage description with the -h option:

 ```
 obsd69# logex -h